 | RPS | $0.96 | $1.35 | +41% |

 Both AOV and CVR move up, and RPS jumps.
-When AOV and CVR align, RPS jumps dramatically.
+When AOV and CVR align, RPS climbs dramatically.

 GA4, Shopify, and your in-house DB define "session" slightly differently[1].
-GA4 defaults to a 30-minute inactivity timeout.
+GA4 defaults to 30-minute inactivity timeout.
 Shopify treats same-day cookie continuity as one session.
-In-house DBs are whatever the designer chose.
+In-house DBs are designer-defined.
 Confirm session definitions before comparing RPS across tools.

 Note 2: Multi-touch effects#

 Last-click attribution inflates RPS for Brand Search and Direct traffic.
-When ads drive awareness and the customer returns later via Direct, that ad contribution accrues to Direct's RPS.
-When using channel-level RPS to judge ads, align attribution models (First-touch / Last-touch / Linear, etc.).
+When ads drive awareness and the customer returns later via Direct, ad contribution accrues to Direct's RPS.
+When using channel-level RPS for ad judgment, align attribution models (first-touch / last-touch / linear, etc.).

 Revenue = Sessions × RPS

-Middle-school math, but all of "budget allocation" and "initiative impact" lives in this equation.
+A simple equation, but it contains all of "budget allocation" and "initiative impact."

 - Initiatives that grow sessions (SEO, ads) → move sessions